-Socks, tights, leggings (worn under skirts or dresses in Lower School) or hosiery: Can be any length and any SOLID color, except neon or bright, distracting colors and must be worn in matching pairs.
+Socks, tights, leggings (worn under skirts or dresses in Lower School) or hosiery: Can be knee high or shorter and any SOLID color, except neon or bright, distracting colors and must be worn in matching pairs.

 Hair: Hair must be kept groomed and clean and may not be in the eyes.
 Boys' hair may not touch the collar of the shirt when standing and facial hair must be neat and kept groomed.
-No mohawks.
+No mohawks or man buns.
 Unnatural hair coloring, hair streaking, hair tinsel or other hair styles that are distracting are not allowed.

 Jewelry and Accessories: Should not be a distraction to the student wearing it or the classmates.
-Permanent or temporary body art (including piercings -other than ears for girls) and tattoos) is not permitted.
+Permanent or temporary body art (including piercings -other than ears for girls) and tattoos), and fake fingernails for lower school students is not permitted.
 No hats or gloves, unless outside.

-PE: If a child is wearing shoes that the PE teacher feels may be unsuitable for the activity, the child will be asked to sit out and may lose a class participation grade for the day.
+PE or athletic-type electives: If a child is wearing shoes that the PE teacher feels may be unsuitable for the activity, the child will be asked to sit out and may lose a class participation grade for the day.
 Students can bring a pair of shoes appropriate for PE to change into.
-Students can also change into a solid colored, or CCA t-shirt and shorts (6 inch inseam or longer) if desired.
-You must still follow the shoe policy.
-Students in Upper School are required to wear their PE uniform from the uniform shop.